apieceofwork/BI_2021_Python/README.md

 - instead use this command: "while read requirement; do conda install --yes $requirement; done < requirements.txt"

-It will install the needed packages in your virtual environment.
+It will install the needed packages in your virtual environment

 Wait till you see "# All requested packages already installed."